stevenvo780/gemini-function-calling-workshop/README.md

 ### Your are all set
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.js`.
-The page auto-updates as you edit the file.
+You can start editing the code under `src/`.
+The page auto-updates as you edit any the file.

 ## Challenges
 1. Get a Gemini `API KEY` from [Google AI Studio](https://aistudio.google.com/apikey)